kimseungbin/tag-and-release/README.md

 ## Label Checker

-This application manages semantic versioning labels (`major`, `minor`, and `patch`) for issues and pull requests, automatically creating them if they don't exist.
+This application will manage semantic versioning labels (`major`, `minor`, and `patch`) for issues and pull requests.
 These labels are essential for determining version bumps and maintaining consistent release workflow.

-The checker is triggered when new issues are created or when labels are modified, ensuring consistent label management throughout the repository's lifecycle.
+Planned features include:

+- Automatic label creation and management
+- Integration with issue and PR creation events
+- Support for label modifications
+- Externalized label configurations

 ### Default Label Configuration